FaisalHafeez/DebjitPramanick/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MERN stack
+- 🔭 I’m currently working on WhatsApp Clone
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning MERN stack
-- 👯 I’m looking to collaborate on Youtube
+- 👯 I’m looking to collaborate on LinkedIn
-- 💬 Ask me about C++
+- 💬 Ask me about anything interesting
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/debjit-pramanick-7a6a971b1/)
 - 😄 Pronouns: He/His